What Fishing Line should I Use?

 If you have dived into fishing literature, you will notice a consistent praise for Fluorocarbon line.
 Fluoro is a fantastic tool for leaders attached to braid, as well as spooling a full reel if you have the budget and the experience.
 Fluoro is an amazing option because it is virtually invisible underwater and has a much smaller diameter than mono at the same Lb. test strength.
 That’s why it is essential to tie a Fluoro leader on your braided line when fishing In-Shore Saltwater.
 Species like Snook and Drum are awfully suspicious in Saltwater flats.
 Fluoro gives a divide between your bait and the noticeable braided line in your spool.

-For the Beginner to Intermediate levels, we recommend Fluorocarbon for leader material when paired with braided line, 8 Lb.
-Test in Freshwater and 12 Lb.
-Test in In-Shore Saltwater.
+For the Beginner to Intermediate levels, we recommend a Fluorocarbon leader when paired with braided line.
+6-12 Lb.
+Test Fluoro in Freshwater and 10-20 Lb.
+Test Fluoro for In-Shore Saltwater.

 Caution on Fluorocarbon

-The main issue with fluorocarbon, and why we do not recommend it to the beginner angler, is that it has no stretch.
-Unlike mono-filament, that expands when pressure is applied between the angler and the fish, fluorocarbon has no give.
-It is a direct line so the angler who spools their whole reel with it needs to be a master at their drag system, and own a drag system which is high functioning enough to be tuned in with the fight.
-Otherwise, the tension between a locked in reel, an angler retrieving, and a fish fighting will surpass the test rating and you’ve lost a fish.
+The main issue with fluorocarbon—and why we do not recommend it to the beginner angler—is that it has no stretch.
+Unlike mono-filament, which expands when pressure is applied between the angler and the fish, fluorocarbon has no give.
+It is a direct line which means the angler who spools their whole reel with it needs to be a master of their drag system, and own a drag system which is high functioning enough to be tuned in with the fight.
+Otherwise, the tension between a locked-in reel, an angler retrieving, and a fish fighting will surpass the test rating and you just lost a fish.

 Pros & Cons of Different Fishing Lines